izumrudik/compile/README.md

 # Jararaca
-It's just a compiler for jararaca language that compiles .ja into native executable for example:
+A compiler for jararaca language that compiles .ja into native executable for example:
 ```
 fun main {